azzieg/mindstorms-inventor/README.md

 ### Background

-Mindstorms Robot Inventor hub is running a Micropython "OS".
+Mindstorms Robot Inventor hub is running a Micropython "operating system".
 It includes drivers to control sensors and motors, a small Python runtime and small set of libraries for common operations that range from basic file I/O and communication with hub compoents to JSON serialization or compression.

 Micropython can be regarded as a limited and customized version of Python, while Micropython version run on the hub can be regarded as a limited and customized version of universal Micropython.